 Sidewalks, or pavements, for pedestrians were beaten down earth between three and 10 metres wide.
 Where roads were heavily used, these sidewalks were used by pedestrians as well as horses.

-The art of the construction of ancient Roman roads
+The art of road construction in ancient Rome

 The construction of roads during the time of ancient Rome also include bridges to cross streams or rivers.
 Many of these are still crossed today.